BubJla/hyprlandInstall/README.md

 # HyprlandInstall
- ---install script for hyprland with clean UI---
+ ---basic install script for hyprland with clean UI---

+Great base for your own hyprland configuration

 (only arch linux)